ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_mncnh/index.rst

   * - Full term
     - Live birth
     - ASFR / (ASFR + ASFR * SBR)
-    - The probability of a livebirth outcome is modified by the :ref:`antenatal supplementation intervention
+    - The probability of a livebirth outcome will be modified by the :ref:`antenatal supplementation intervention
       <maternal_supplementation_intervention>` and by the obstructed
       labor cause and C-section intervention.
   * - Full term
     - Stillbirth
     - (ASFR * SBR) / (ASFR + ASFR * SBR)
-    - The probability of a stillbirth outcome is modified by the :ref:`antenatal supplementation intervention
+    - The probability of a stillbirth outcome will be modified by the :ref:`antenatal supplementation intervention
       <maternal_supplementation_intervention>` and by the obstructed
       labor cause and C-section intervention.